 Configuring a Static IP Address #

 A static IP address is required for a server environment.
-This configuration is managed using systemd-networkd
+This configuration is managed using systemd-networkd.

 Starting and Enabling Required Services #

-Execute the following commands to start and enable systemd-networkd
+Execute the following commands to start and enable systemd-networkd and systemd-resolved:

 systemctl start systemd-networkd.service